 This insight into autism is important, because just as for many other diseases with genetic causes, like Retinitis Pigmentosa (blinding eye diseases), different persons with autism can have different genes with different unique changes to the DNA.
 These differences can mean that different kinds of treatments may need to be developed for different individuals.
 There will not be one drug, therapy or diet that improves the condition in every autistic child.
 It also means that some autism will require dramatic interventions to correct the problem in neural functions.
 Interventions like gene therapy.

 One thing is certain, scientific investigation often first reveals the causes of what are otherwise mysterious medical conditions.
 Then we at least understand reasons and causes, even if we do not have the cure readily at hand.
 What we do have is the why, and only then can we intelligently start to look for ways to fix what may be broken.
 Vaccinations are not what makes autism.
 The more time one spends insisting that they do, the more time we waste by not dealing the the causes of autism that are being revealed in our own DNA.

+It turns out that all of us humans have mutations and imperfections in our genome.
+As a matter of fact, we all have about 12 bad copies of a gene that is so important we would not be living if we did not have one other good copy from our other parent.
+Little aches and pains that we suffer while others may not, on average, could be signs of such imperfections we have that are survivable.
+So very human.
 We all have imperfections.
 Some have more consequence than others, but they are no one's fault.
 They are not the result of anyone's sins.
-Its just being Human.
+It's just being human.
 So in the end science tends to reveal our humanity.
 Sometimes that is scary, but mostly knowledge can be useful.
 Knowing what causes autism is necessary before anyone can figure out how to reduce or even fix it.